CalHenry/job-scraper-llm-comparison/README.md

 - larger (small) models would be better at this task

 ❌ **Cons**:
-- requires understanding how the LLM will handle the task and some tests and retries
+- requires to understand how the LLM will handle the task and some tests and retries
 - requires hardware
 - potential unexpected output or behaviour

 I tested different small models of different sizes and here are my observations:

-In very rare cases the LLM changes small words but with no impact on the meaning of the text
+- In very rare cases the LLM changes small words but with no impact on the meaning of the text
 - If a section is long, the LLM can stop and ignore the rest
 - Some words are misinterpreted as section titles
 - Some words are misinterpreted as being in another section's title, or in a different context from the previous lines, causing the model to ignore the rest of the text.
 I couldn't fix this behavior with prompt engineering.